Generalizability of Adversarial Robustness Under Distribution Shifts: Empirical Robustness and Domain Generalization

-No, which is evident from comparing the clean target accuracy of the baseline with the other two adversarial training methods in Table \ref{confusion:main}.
-We further observe that the more robust TRADES generalizes worse than the simpler training with PGD augmentation. \textbf{\circled{1} Unlike transfer learning, where robust training in the source domain is favorable, robust training does not improve generalization to the target domain if no fine-tuning is allowed.} This result contrasts with findings from the transfer learning literature, where models trained robustly in the source domain outperform standard-trained models across a variety of downstream tasks \citep{salman_neurips20}.
+\textbf{Q1: Does adversarial training result in a better generalization to clean samples in the target domain?} No, which is evident from comparing the clean target accuracy of the baseline with the other two adversarial training methods in Table \ref{confusion:main}.
+We further observe that the more robust TRADES generalizes worse than the simpler training with PGD augmentation. \textbf{\circled{1} Unlike transfer learning, where robust training in the source domain is favorable, robust training does not improve the clean data accuracy in the target domain if no fine-tuning is allowed.} This result contrasts with findings from the transfer learning literature, where models trained robustly in the source domain outperform standard-trained models across a variety of downstream tasks \citep{salman_neurips20}.
 It is especially surprising given that previous works suggest that robust training encourages shape bias over texture bias, hinting at better generalization \citep{geirhos2018imagenettrained, utrera2021}.
 Moreover, \cite{deng2021} showed that adversarial training in the source domain results in provably better representations for fine-tuning on the target domain.
 Such seemingly contradictory findings can be reconciled by considering the key differences between transfer learning and domain generalization summarized in Table \ref{tab:transfer_dg}.
 Specifically, previous works in transfer learning assume that the model can sample the target domain at some point to perform fine-tuning.
 Since domain generalization does not allow access to the target domain, such benefits are not guaranteed. \emph{We encourage future works to investigate under what conditions adversarial training helps the generalization accuracy with no fine-tuning on the target.}

 \textbf{Q2: Does a higher source domain robustness correspond to a higher target domain robustness?} As expected, DNNs lose some robustness when evaluated on a target domain that is distinct from the training domains.
 This is evident by comparing the Robust Acc.
 (AA) and Robust Acc.
 (PGD) of the source domain to those of the target domain in Table \ref{confusion:main}.
 For example, the PACS model trained with PGD augmentation experiences a drop of 19.31\% in terms of AutoAttack robust accuracy and 22.30\% in terms of PGD robust accuracy.
 However, it is consistently observed that \textbf{\circled{2} a higher robustness in the source domain corresponds to higher robustness in the target domain.} Our results suggest that one way to increase the out-of-distribution robustness of a deployed model is to improve its robustness in the source validation set, which supports the applicability of ongoing efforts in adversarial robustness research \citep{TRADES, Wang2020Improving, NEURIPS2020_1ef91c21}.
 This is also validated by comparing the TRADES results with those of PGD in Table \ref{confusion:main}.
 TRADES, a stronger adversarial training method compared to PGD augmentation, achieves higher source domain robust accuracies and, in turn, higher target domain robust accuracies.